borntofrappe/react-practice/06 - F1 Quiz/README.md

 - in **Quiz Intro** the first page introducing the quiz is crafted with a sample image and a giant bold button;

 - in **Quiz Query** the structure highlighting the actual quiz is designed.
 I tried to add comments to the different portions, but the overlap between the two must be carefully considered).

+- in **Quiz Outro** the application is completed with the layout used to share a particular score.